kwahome/sopa-api/README.md

 ```

 #####  d) Mixing up the alternatives
-Though not advisable because of the ensuing confusion, it's possible to pass in a mix of `["key", "value"]` pairs, `Map<String, Object>` objects and `LoggableObject` objects in one call to the APIs.
+Though not advisable (because of the confusion that will ensue many light years later when you are older, probably wiser and looking at your code with disgust), it is possible to pass in a mix of `["key", "value"]` pairs, `Map<String, Object>` objects and `LoggableObject` objects in one call to the logging APIs.

-What's more, `Map<String, Object>` or a `LoggableObject` object passed in as values to keys in a pair are not iterated over but rather logged as values of the respective keys.
+What's more is that `Map<String, Object>` or a `LoggableObject` object passed in as values to keys in a pair are not iterated over but rather logged as values of the respective keys.

-The wizard of `sopa` handling it all beneath, without being overly presumptuous, is endowed with enough level of wit to discern them apart.
+The wizard of `sopa` handling it all beneath, without being overly presumptuous, is endowed with enough level of wit to discern and tell them apart.

 Example:
 ```java